wacncontent/CustomizeTool/removeCommentMooncakeOutput2/articles/virtual-network/virtual-networks-setup-hybrid-cloud-environment-testing.md

 	New-ItemProperty -Path HKLM:\System\CurrentControlSet\Services\RemoteAccess\Parameters\IKEV2 -Name SkipConfigPayload -PropertyType DWord -Value 1
 	Restart-Service RemoteAccess

-Next, go to the Azure Management Portal on your local computer and wait until the TestVNET virtual network shows a status of **Connected**.
+Next, go to the Azure Classic Management Portal on your local computer and wait until the TestVNET virtual network shows a status of **Connected**.

 Next, configure RRAS1 to support translated traffic to Internet locations.
 On RRAS1: